Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Testing the results and assumptions behind derivations of the resonant-interaction approximation

-Starting from the momentum, buoyancy, and continuity equations, one nondimensionalizes the equations (Appendix~\ref{sec:appendix-non-dimensionalization}) and derives (Appendix~\ref{sec:app-derivation-energy-equation}) non-dimensional equations for the vorticity ($\zeta=u_{z}-w_{x}$) and buoyancy ($b=-g\rho/\rho_{0}$) in physical space, with $(x,z)$ and $(u,w)$ being the coordinates and velocities in the horizontal and vertical directions, respectively, and with $\rho$, $\rho_0$, and $g$ being the density, a constant reference density, and gravity acceleration.
-Using the Fourier transform of the vorticity and the buoyancy, we define a wave amplitude $A_{s,\mathbf{k}}$ \cite[e.g.,][]{Carnevale-1981:statistical}, \begin{linenomath*}
+Starting from the momentum, buoyancy, and continuity equations, one nondimensionalizes the equations (Appendix~\ref{sec:appendix-non-dimensionalization}) and derives (Appendix~\ref{sec:app-derivation-energy-equation}) nondimensional equations for the vorticity ($\zeta=u_{z}-w_{x}$) and buoyancy ($b=-g\rho/\rho_{0}$) in physical space, with $(x,z)$ and $(u,w)$ being the coordinates and velocities in the horizontal and vertical directions, respectively, and with $\rho$, $\rho_0$, and $g$ being the perturbation density relative to a specified linear mean stratification, a constant reference density, and gravity acceleration.
+Let the Fourier transform of the vorticity be $\zeta_{\mathbf{k}}$ and the Fourier transform of the buoyancy be $b_{\mathbf{k}}$ , where $\mathbf{k}=(k_x,k_z)$ is the wave vector.
+We define a wave amplitude in the spectral space, $A_{a,\mathbf{k}}$, \cite[e.g.,][]{Carnevale-1981:statistical} and calculate it from the output of our DNS, \begin{linenomath*}

-\end{linenomath*} where $s=\pm 1$, corresponding to right and left propagating waves.
-The dynamics of the wave amplitude is described by, \begin{linenomath*}
+\end{linenomath*} where $k$ is the magnitude of the wavevector and $a=\pm 1$, corresponding to right and left propagating waves.
+The dynamics of the wave amplitudes are described by, \begin{linenomath*}

-\end{linenomath*} where $t$ denotes the time, and a sum over repeated indices ($b,c$) is implied; note that when $b$ is used as a subscript it is an index taking the values $\pm1$ rather than referring to the buoyancy.
-Here, $\mathsf{L}_{ab}$ is a linear operator, $\mathsf{M}_{abc}(\mathbf{k},\mathbf{p},\mathbf{q})$ is a nonlinear interaction coefficient (Appendix~\ref{sec:app-derivation-energy-equation}), and $\epsilon$ is a dimensionless parameter characterizing the ratio of the nonlinear and linear parts of the amplitude dynamics (Appendix~\ref{sec:appendix-non-dimensionalization}).
-The energy equation, in terms of the wave amplitudes in spectral space, is then (Appendix~\ref{sec:app-derivation-energy-equation}), \begin{linenomath*}
+\end{linenomath*} where $t$ denotes the time, and a sum over repeated indices ($b,c$) is implied; note that when $b$ is used as a subscript, it is an index taking the values $\pm1$ rather than referring to the buoyancy.
+Here, $\mathsf{L}=\mathsf{L}_w+\mathsf{L}_d$ is a linear operator representing the wave and dissipation parts, $\mathsf{M}_{abc}(\mathbf{k},\mathbf{p},\mathbf{q})$ is a nonlinear interaction coefficient (Appendix~\ref{sec:app-derivation-energy-equation}), and $\epsilon={u_{0}}/{NL_x}. $ is a dimensionless parameter characterizing the ratio of the nonlinear and linear parts of the amplitude dynamics (Appendix~\ref{sec:appendix-non-dimensionalization}).
+The exact energy equation, in terms of the wave amplitudes in spectral space and with no approximations applied yet, is obtained by multiplying \ref{eq:A-equation} by the complex conjugate of the wave amplitude, $A_{a,\mathbf{k}}^{\ast}$ (Appendix~\ref{sec:app-derivation-energy-equation}), \begin{linenomath*}

+\end{linenomath*} The part of this equation highlighted in blue is the ``interaction term'' analyzed below.
+For linear dynamics and in the absence of dissipation ($\mathsf{L}_{d}=0$) and forcing ($F_a=0$), the energy of the right or left propagating waves ($a=\pm1$) is conserved.